Hezkore/Ubuntu-Post-Install-Manager/readme.md

 I recommend you stay by the computer until you've gotten past those two password popups.\
 *(Removing Snap and installing Flatpak creates a password request popup)*

+FireFox, Microsoft Edge and Google Chrome are all installed by default.\
+You can uncheck the ones you don't want to install during step **"3.
+Software"**.\
+If you find yourself without a browser; type `sudo apt install firefox` into a terminal to install FireFox.

 If the machine is not made for gaming, messaging or email, then I recommend you *NOT* check these options:
 * Step **"5.
 Configuration"**
 	* Uncheck "Configure Geary to check for incoming email"